-During the reporting period, the Company's internal audit department continued to implement a periodic disclosure system for internal control assessment and internal control reporting; combining the various types of information it has obtained from the on-site audits and daily monitoring, it will make a consolidated assessment and comprehensive evaluation of the internal control situation of the head office's business units and the various branches every six months, including risk management, process control, due diligence, performance of their duties and continuous improvement, urging the business units to strengthen internal control management and risk control capacity.
+During the reporting period, the Company's internal audit department continued to implement a periodic disclosure system for internal control assessment and internal control reporting; combining the various types of information it has obtained from the on-site audits and daily monitoring, it will make a consolidated assessment and comprehensive evaluation of the internal control situation of the head office's business units and the various branches every six months, including risk management, process control, due diligence, performance of their duties and control capacity.
 The Company continued to promote an integrated pilot for the comprehensive compliance management system and internal control assessment system, fully making use of the results of the original pilots of both systems; it preliminarily completed rolling out the bank's internal control self-assessment template and daily operation mode, effectively establishing a solid foundation for internal control self-assessment in the bank.